OSC/ood-documentation/source/authentication/adfs-with-auth-mellon.rst

         .. tab:: Ubuntu

-            There is a known problem on mellon_create_metadata in ubuntu.
+            There is a known problem on mellon_create_metadata in Ubuntu.
 If the xml generation fails silently try to apply the solution described at https://bugs.launchpad.net/ubuntu/+source/ssl-cert/+bug/1945774/comments/8

             .. code-block:: shell